How to use basil in recipes other than pesto?

 - 1/4 cup Parmesan cheese grated

-- Place grape tomatoes into a small bowl and drizzle olive oil on top.
+- Place cherry tomatoes into a small bowl and drizzle olive oil on top.
 Add salt and pepper.
 Mix gently with a spoon until all the tomatoes are covered in oil.

-- On a baking sheet lined with parchment paper, place grapes evenly dispersed on the pan.
+- On a baking sheet lined with parchment paper, place tomatoes evenly dispersed on the pan.

 - Bake at 400 degrees F for 20 min.